Spitfire Audio London Contemporary Orchestra Textures – Flight of Fantasy

 Lets get this installed and see what’s on offer.

-LCO Textures is a EVO Grid library, one of Spitfire Audio’s mainstay and innovative engines designed to playback animated, movement and constant evolving soundscapes.
-The grid interfaces features X and Y axis lines for placing pins, or posts, into points representing pre-recorded samples.
-The grid is sectioned off into colour coded zones, each becoming increasingly more intensive the deeper into the zone a pin is placed.
+LCO Textures is an EVO Grid library, one of Spitfire Audio’s mainstay and innovative engines designed to playback animated, movement and constant evolving soundscapes.
+The grid interfaces feature X and Y axis lines for placing pins, or posts, into points representing pre-recorded samples.
+The grid is sectioned off into colour-coded zones, each becoming increasingly more intensive the deeper into the zone a pin is placed.

 To further increase the illusion the software encourages randomising EVO pins using a die roll system that can be set conservatively, restricted to single zones; or wildly experimentally using all zones.

 Through this randomisation process, it is possible to land somewhat close to something interesting for your project.
 Then by fine-tuning the pin locations, altering levels and effects, or even bringing in extra individual EVO instances, you are never left lost without options.

 Firstly, a word about the GUI design, which I am not a fan.
 The low-tech graphics are a real step back from the previous titles, especially the gorgeous Hans Zimmer Strings and Eric Whitacre Choir interfaces.
 Looking more like an art student project, the tiny buttons are misaligned with glitches affecting most of the EVO pins.
 In addition, it is all but impossible to see pan positions which make navigation a nightmare.
 The whole GUI reeks of poor Windows 95 design and is just a mess.